 API By Country or Region

-JustGiving.com, a UK fundraising website, incorporates GlobalGiving’s UK-eligible project portfolio.
-And SDGfunders, a project of the Foundation Center by Candid, integrates projects that align with each of the Sustainable Development Goals into its philanthropy platform.
+JustGiving.com, a UK-based fundraising website, incorporates GlobalGiving’s UK-eligible project portfolio.
+And SDGfunders, a project of Candid, integrates projects that align with each of the Sustainable Development Goals into its philanthropy platform.

 API By Theme

 ChimeforChange.org, a program founded by Gucci, Beyonce, and Salma Hayek, used our API to allow visitors to see, fund, and read updates on projects designed to improve the lives of women and girls globally.

 API For Employee Giving

 Benevity provides companies with a one-stop shop for global employee engagement, featuring all eligible international organizations vetted by GlobalGiving.
-They handle the user interface; we handle the global disbursements.
+They handle the user interface and we handle the global disbursements.

 API For Cause Marketing

 The Guestbook lets customers donate 5 percent of their purchase to the charity of their choice as part of its loyalty program options.

 API For Celebrations

 Heartful.ly allowed users to fundraise in honor of a special occasion with charitable wedding registries and birthday fundraising pages.
 By integrating with our API, they were able to incorporate charitable projects from around the world.

 API For Disaster Response

 KizunaCranes.com was an engaging site designed to raise funds for the Japan earthquake relief efforts.

 Q: Those examples are so exciting!
-My cousin works for an interior design boutique and her team wants to give back.
+I spoke recently with a rewards platform that wants to do more good.
 How might they implement a charity API on their website?

 A: There are so many possibilities.
-If they offer gift registries, they could add charitable gift options with our API.
+They could integrate our charitable gift card API so that their users can cash in their points for gift cards to be redeemed on GlobalGiving.org.
+Or they could integrate our catalog of vetted organizations and charitable projects to enable users to redeem points right within their website or app.
 They can give back to communities who make or buy their products by processing donations with each purchase.
-They could start a loyalty program where they reward customers with gift cards redeemed on their own website.
+They could start a loyalty program where they thank top customers with charitable gift cards.

 Q: Everybody loves lists.
 In closing, can you share a short list of ways a company could use our free API?